vishwasnavadak/B-plus-tree-database/README.md

 ## Description

 A simple In-memory B+ Tree database with two fields, one being the roll number which is indexed and other being the student name which is not indexed.
-Once completed it will support operations like Insertion, Deletion, Searching.
+Once completed it will support operations like Insertion, Deletion, Searching, Display.

 ## Compiling